lightbend/kafka-streams-scala/README.md

 One of the areas where the Java APIs' verbosity can be reduced is through a succinct way to pass serializers and de-serializers to the various functions.
 The library uses the power of Scala implicits towards this end.
 The library makes some decisions that help implement more succinct serdes in a type safe manner:

 1. No use of configuration based default serdes.
 Java APIs allow the user to define default key and value serdes as part of the configuration.
 This configuration, being implemented as `java.util.Properties` is type-unsafe and hence can result in runtime errors in case the user misses any of the serdes to be specified or plugs in an incorrect serde. `kafka-streams-scala` makes this completely type-safe by allowing all serdes to be specified through Scala implicits.
-2. The libraty offers implicit conversions from serdes to `Serialized`, `Produced`, `Consumed` or `Joined`.
+2. The library offers implicit conversions from serdes to `Serialized`, `Produced`, `Consumed` or `Joined`.
 Hence as a user you just have to pass in the implicit serde and all conversions to `Serialized`, `Produced`, `Consumed` or `Joined` will be taken care of automatically.

 ### Default Serdes